Shu Xingbei: At Zhejiang University

 In September 1931, Shu returned to China, largely due to pressure from his mother to marry his fiancée, Ge Chuhua.
 Shu's first position was in physics at the Whampoa Military Academy but in September 1932, invited by the chair (Zhang Shaozhong 张绍忠) of the Department of Physics of Zhejiang University, he began teaching there.
 In August 1935, Shu became chairperson of the Department of Mathematics of Jinan University, which was at that time located in Shanghai.
 Shu was also an adjunct lecturer at Jiaotong University.
 In April 1936, President Coching Chu of Zhejiang University invited him to return to that institution, where, in August 1936, Shu was promoted to the rank of associate professor, then in 1937, professor.
 At Zhejiang University, he collaborated closely with Kan-Chang Wang.
 During this period, some famous students of his include: Cheng Kaijia, Xu Liangying, Hu Jimin, and Zhou Zhicheng (周志成).
-Most notably, one of his students, Tsung-Dao Lee went on to win the 1957 Nobel Prize for Physics for his work on the violation of parity conservation in weak interactions; Lee (together with Chen-Ning Yang) was awarded the price for the theory.
+Most notably, one of his students, Tsung-Dao Lee went on to win the 1957 Nobel Prize for Physics for his work on the violation of parity conservation in weak interactions; Lee (together with Chen-Ning Yang) was awarded the prize for the theory.
 Another student of his was Chien-Shiung Wu, who received recognition for the experimental verification of the parity violation.
 She received in 1978 the Wolf Prize in physics.